-Just weeks later, the crusaders continued their campaign, heading towards Syria.
+Just weeks later, the crusaders continued their campaign, heading toward Syria.
 Richard sold Cyprus to the Knights Templar, who resold it to the French knight Guy of Lusignan.
-But they kept a feudal estate at Kolossi, a village in the outskirts of Limassol.
+But they kept a feudal estate at Kolossi, a village on the outskirts of Limassol.
 This estate was called “La Grande Commanderie” (English: the great commandery) to distinguish it from two smaller outposts on the island.

 On their land, the templars started producing large quantities of wine and exported it to Europe’s royal houses.
 Due to their estate’s name, the wine became famous as “Commandaria”.
-Over the centuries, the production volumes and export numbers increased.
-During the reign of Queen Elizabeth I. in the 16th century, Commandaria was one of the most popular wines of Europe.
+Over the centuries, production volumes and export numbers increased.
+During the reign of Queen Elizabeth I. in the 16th century, the sweet Cypriot wine was one of the most popular wines in Europe.

 But with the Turkish invasion of Cyprus in 1571, vintners faced severe obstacles.
 Massive taxation by the new rulers made the wine business unprofitable for about 300 years.
 Logically, the production levels declined massively during that time.

-When the British took over the administration of Cyprus in 1871, wine producers tried a comeback.
-But other sweet dessert wines such as Sherry and Port had gained significant market shares in the meanwhile.
-And Commandaria couldn’t make it back to the old fame.
+When the British took over the island’s administration in 1871, wine producers tried a comeback.
+But meanwhile, other sweet dessert wines such as Sherry and Port had gained significant market shares.
+And the wine from Cyprus could not make it back to its old fame.

 Most vintners make their dessert wines from a mix of both varietals.
 As there is no mandated ratio, they can freely decide which portions they want to use.

-These grapes are not only used to Commandaria.
-They are also the basis for many local red and white table wines and a spirit called Zivania.
+These grapes are not only used for Commandaria.
+They are also the basis for many local red and white table wines.
+Besides, the Cypriots make a spirit called Zivania from them.

 The production of Commandaria wines has some unique elements that make them very special.